ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

     # Store model specific details as attributes.
     self.no_of_ponds = int(no_of_ponds)

-    # Store the parameters relevant to the freshwater model
+    # Store the constants relevant to the freshwater model
-    self.parameters = parameters
+    self.constants = constants

     # Save attribute names to be used by the __repr__
     self._repr.append("no_of_ponds")